Before you go, make sure you study up on the available tours and discover which tour which suits your travel preferences best.

 Hawaii Ocean Project

-Hawaii Ocean Project embarks on several whale watching tours each day from Lahaina Harbor.
-Each 2-hour tour includes narration by expert naturalists, open air and closed viewing areas, and a smooth ride thanks to the boat’s large structure.
+Hawaii Ocean Project offers up a number of Maui whale watch cruise tours that depart from Lahaina Harbor each day.
+Every 2-hour tour includes narration by expert naturalists, open-air and closed viewing areas, and a smooth ride thanks to the boat’s large structure.

 Along the way, you’ll keep an eye out for humpback whales and listen to whale songs through hydrophones.